LeCitronVert/celebrities-pokemon/README.md

 You can also run the application locally by cloning the repository or downloading the source code.
 Keep in mind that, because I'm using ES6 Modules and *.mjs files, you'll need to run the application on a server.
 Any worth its salt should do.

+## OBS mode

+This app features an OBS mode.
+This streamlines the team preview to make it easier to layout in OBS.

+Add the following parameters to your URL to enable OBS mode:
+- `?obs=[name]` where name is the name you want to generate a team for.
+Small caveat : it has to be url encoded.
+Any should work, such as [this one](https://meyerweb.com/eric/tools/dencoder/).
+- `&obs-bg=[color]` **optionally** where color is the background color of the team preview.
+It can be any valid CSS color.
+This is to make it easier to chroma key the background.

 ## Credits

 - The application uses the [PokeAPI](https://pokeapi.co/) to get the Pokémon data.